-Specific duties required of a Level B research-only academic will include:
+Specific duties required of a Level A research-only academic may include:

-- 1. The conduct of research either as a member of a team or independently and the production of conference and seminar papers and publications from that research - 2.
-Guidance in the research effort of junior members of research-only Academic staff in her/his research area - 3.
-Contribution to the preparation or, where appropriate, individual preparation of research proposal submissions to external funding bodies - 4.
-Involvement in professional activities including, subject to availability of funds, attendance at conferences and seminars in the field of expertise - 5.
-Contribute at least 20 hours per year towards outreach activities - 6.
-Actively participate in FLEET research, mentoring and professional development programs - 7.
-Co-supervision or, where appropriate, supervision of major honours or postgraduate research projects within the field of the staff member's area of research - 8.
-Limited administrative functions primarily connected with the area of research of the academic (e.g., the preparation of competitive grants) - Attend FLEET workshops, seminars and meetings associated with research or the work of the organisational unit to which the research is connected, as well as relevant departmental, school faculty and committee membership meetings
+- 1. Conduct research under limited supervision either as a member of a team or, where appropriate, independently and the production or contribution to the production of conference and seminar papers and publications from that research - 2.
+Involvement in professional activities including, subject to availability of funds, including attendance at conferences and seminars in the field of expertise - 3.
+Contribute at least 20 hours per year towards outreach activities and actively participate in FLEET research, mentoring and professional development programs - 4.
+Attend FLEET workshops, seminars and meetings associated with research or the work of the organisational unit to which the research is connected and/or at departmental, school and/or faculty meetings and/or membership of a limited number of committees - 5.
+Provide advice within the field of the staff member's research to postgraduate students - 6.
+Limited administrative functions primarily connected with the area of research of the academic (e.g., the preparation of competitive grants)